octopress/octopress/README.md

 | `--force`          | Overwrite exsiting file.                  |
 ```

-When publishing a draft, you may want to update the date for your post.
-Pass the option `--date now` to set the current day and time from your system clock or use any other compatible date string.
+When publishing a draft, the new post will use the draft's date.
+Pass the option `--date now` to the publish command to set the new post date from your system clock.
+As usual, you can pass any compatible date string as well.

 ### Templates for Posts and pages